LinuxTeam-teilar/presentations/README.md

-Here you can find all the presentation of LinuxTeam.
+Here you can find all the presentations of LinuxTeam.